 Finally, we measured the number of interactions performed by the Focused Probing and QBS methods when they retrieve the same number of documents.
-The sum of the number of queries sent to a database and the number of documents retrieved ("number of interactions") is shown in Figure 12(d).
-The average number of queries sent to each database is larger for the QBS methods than for their Focused Probing counterparts when they retrieve the same number of documents: QBS queries are derived from the already acquired vocabulary, and many of these words appear only in one or two documents, so a large fraction of the QBS queries return only documents that have been retrieved before.
+The sum of the number of queries sent to a database and the number of documents retrieved ("number of interactions") is shown in Figure 12d.
+The average number of queries sent to each database is larger for the QBS methods than for their Focused Probing counterparts when they retrieve the same number of documents: the QBS queries are derived from the already acquired vocabulary, and many of these words appear only in one or two documents, so a large fraction of the QBS queries return only documents that have been retrieved before.
 These queries increase the number of interactions for QBS, but do not retrieve any new documents.

-For completeness, we ran the same set of experiments for the Web, TREC4, and TREC6 datasets.
-We use content summaries extracted from FP-SVM with specificity threshold $\tau{es} = 0.25$ and coverage threshold $\tau{ec} = 10$ : We note that FP-SVM exhibits the best accuracy-efficiency tradeoff, while $\tau{es} = 0.25$ leads to good database classification decisions as well (see Gravano et al. [2003]).
-We also use the respective QBS-SVM version of QBS.
-The results that we obtained (Table IV) were in general similar to those for the Controlled dataset.
-The main difference with the results obtained for the Controlled dataset is that the number of interactions is substantially lower for FP-SVM (and hence for
+For completeness, we ran the same set of experiments for the Web, TREC4, and TREC6 data sets.
+We use content summaries extracted from FP-SVM with specificity threshold $\tau{es} = 0.25$ and coverage threshold $\tau{ec} = 10$: FP-SVM exhibits the best accuracy-efficiency tradeoff while $\tau{es} = 0.25$ leads to good